mbrother2/butdr/README.md

 ---

 # What can this script do?
+- Download & config rclone with your Google credential
 - Create cron auto backup
 - Exclude/include file/directory when run cron backup
 - Sync backup directory from local to Google Drive